Table of Contents

 - How Often Should You Weigh Yourself – Summary

-How Often Should You Weigh Yourself – One Answer
+How Often Should You Weigh Yourself – The Answer

 Daily, Weekly, Monthly or Never?

-How often should you weigh yourself?
-I say daily!
+The answer is daily.
 Not hourly, just once a day in the morning before breakfast.
-Why?
 The first reason to weigh yourself is in order to establish a baseline.
-Once you know your weight, you can easily determine if you are overweight or worse, obese.
+Once you know your scale weight, you can easily determine if you are overweight or worse, obese.

 Overweight or Obesity is a Preventable Risk Factor